 Southeastern Europe Route

-If you would rather head southeast when planning our your Eastern Europe travel itinerary, then these are the routes for you.
+If you would rather head southeast when planning your Eastern Europe travel itinerary, then these are the routes for you.
 Heading into the Balkans is a great choice if you want to experience a number of different cultures and learn about a different history than you would in other areas of Eastern Europe

 Central Balkans Route